microsoft/fluentui/packages/react-tooltip/Spec.md

 - The wrapper `div` created by `TooltipHost` can cause layout issues for the component.
 It also doesn't always result in proper positioning for the tooltip.
 - The API is overly complex.
-- It's not possible to have a tooltip within a tooltip
 - There's no coordination between tooltips on a page.
 For example, moving the mouse between two elements with tooltips should cause the second tooltip to appear immediately without fading in/out.

 ### Tooltips in v0/Northstar